 Articles should not exceed 10,000 words (excluding references) and may present original research or literature reviews.
 The word count (which includes all text including the abstract, manuscript, notes, tables, figures, etc.) should appear on the title page.

 Manuscripts should include an abstract of approximately 150 words, and, beneath the abstract, 4-5 keywords.
 All manuscripts should follow the style guidelines set forth in the sixth edition of the Publication Manual of the American Psychological Association.
 Journal policy prohibits an author from submitting the same manuscript for consideration by another journal and does not allow publication of a manuscript that has been published in whole or in part by another journal.

 Any inquiries regarding manuscript submission may be directed to the editorial office at firstname.lastname@example.org.

 SAGE Open accomplishes global open access by using a business model in which its expenses are recovered by an author publication fee charged after acceptance.
-As of September 1, 2014, the fee currently stands at the rate of $195 for each published article.
+The fee currently stands at the rate of $195 for each published article.
 Authors who do not have the means to cover the publication fee may request a waiver after acceptance.